 Our Month-by-Month Guide to the Best Time to Ski in Colorado

 While many of the ski resorts open in mid- to late November (some resorts, such as the Vail-owned Arapahoe Basin, even open in late October), there are typically only a handful of lifts open.
 Snowfall at this time is sporadic, and while most all of the resorts have snow-making capabilities, skiing is still fairly limited.
-Breckenridge and Keystone officially open the second week in November, while Vail, Beaver Creek and Aspen Snowmass open the week of Thanksgiving.
-This is a nice time for an early winter getaway, if you're OK with there perhaps not being very much snow.
+Although sometimes early snowfall brings early openings!
+For the 2018-2019 season, Vail and Beaver Creek opened in mid-November, thanks to early snow.
+This is a nice time for an early winter getaway, especially a last-minute getaway, if you're OK with there perhaps not being very much snow.
 Prices are very good on both hotels and lift tickets.

 December skiing in Colorado can also be quite hit or miss, especially in the first half of the month.
 Snowfall can vary significantly from year to year.
 If there isn't a ton of snowfall, the resorts may still be operating with a limited number of runs and lifts open.
 It is a great way to celebrate Christmas and the New Year, because the ski towns and villages — plus all of the hotels — are decked out for the holidays.
 Most families should still expect limited snow or skiing at this time, but you can certainly make a memorable winter ski memories and enjoy holiday events!